 Any Keenetic that has a USB port allows you to configure 3G/4G, LTE and CDMA modems to connect to the Internet by your mobile operator.
 All devices in the home network can simultaneously access the Internet through a single USB modem.

 You can use the USB modem as a primary Internet connection or as a backup in addition to an Ethernet connection.
 Likewise, you can even reserve one modem for another: on router models with two USB ports, connecting them directly to the ports on the device, and on models with one USB port, using a USB hub.
 All you have to do in the router is to specify the order in which the modems should change or secure your wired provider (as a backup connection).

 NOTE: Important!
 Check the list of supported USB modems and make sure that your modem is represented in it.

 Modern 3G/4G USB modems can work in several modes: RAS, CDC-Ethernet, NDIS.
 If the modem is supported, be sure that the router will launch it in the optimal speed mode (i.e. CDC-Ethernet or NDIS, not RAS).

-TIP: Tip: Place the 3G/4G modem close to the window and do not block with objects that could weaken the cellular network signal.
+TIP: Tip: Place the 3G/4G modem close to a window and do not block it with objects that could weaken the cellular network signal.
 If necessary, use a small USB extension cord up to 1 meter.